Frequently Asked Questions

 + How will feedback from the public exhibition of the Bayside West Precincts Land Use and Infrastructure Strategy (LUIS) inform the planning for the Southern and Northern Precincts?

-The Cook Cove Southern Precinct proposal is already under assessment with Bayside Council.
-In due course, the Southern Precinct DA will include a response to submission which will provide a response to issues raised by the public submissions and to provide a response to specific provisions for the Southern Precinct contained within the LUIS.
+The amended Cook Cove Southern Precinct proposal will be lodged in early 2018 with Bayside Council.
+In due course, the Southern Precinct DA will provide a collective response to issues raised by the public and to provide a response to specific provisions contained within the LUIS.

 + Will Cook Cove Inlet continue to consult with the local community?